-Serious problems for our fisheries such as other Caribbean nationals coming to Barbuda to fish in our waters with impunity, stealing from our pots or destroying reefs with bleach and explosives, and the hugely destructive international fishing industry including Japanese trawlers, still need to be addressed.
+Although this project raised issues with fishers who felt the project may ignore traditionally established laws and practices, such as women and children without boats using nets in the lagoon, there are now more serious problems for our fisheries such as other Caribbean nationals coming to Barbuda to fish in our waters with impunity, stealing from pots or destroying reefs with bleach and explosives, and of course the hugely destructive international fishing industry.